 When I look back I always loved strange music – music that does not want to obey to any typical restrictions.
 But still I did not like cacophony or sound without structures.
-What deeply drives me is creating sound sculptures that transport emotions on a level where it is useless trying to describe it.
-You can only understand the message because it touches you from an uncharted place inside of you.
+What deeply drives me is creating sound sculptures that evoke emotions on a level where it is useless trying to describe them.

-Each of my works follow specific rules of how the particular tracks behave and sound like.
+Each of my works follow specific rules.
 To me it is very important to set limitations to each work before I start creating sounds.
-This helps me to focus on the most important statements each work has.
-The modular system is the most versatile tool helping me to express myself.
+This helps me to focus on the most important statement.
+The modular system is an extremely versatile tool helping me to express myself.
 It is not only a tool but an equal partner in sonic expression.

 Kontinuum is about creation and decay.
 It consists of specific moments in randomly selected cutouts of large improvised modular arrangements.